andrewsala16/CS193p-Spring2021/Notes/Intro to SwiftUI.md

 ## Lecture 1
 A **View** is a method of receiving input from the user and displaying the output in a rectangular area on the screen.
+Building a UI in Swift consists of building a data sturcture that behaves like a **view**

 ```swift
 struct ContentView: View {
     var body: some View {